aav7fl/website/_posts/2023-10-13-tackle-tracking-water-usage.md

         {% set old_standard_water_consumption = states('sensor.standard_water_consumption') | int(0) %}
         {% set standard_water_consumption = 0 %}

+        {# We first check if the time is around midnight and ignore any value (temporarily).
+That is because the meters we're using to calculate #}
+        {# the value both reset at midnight.
+Sometimes they don't clear before we try to calculate this value and we end up with a spike right at midnight #}
+        {# Any missed values we be re-calculated correctly as soon as this time passes.
+It shouldn't impact the grand scheme of things #}
         {% if today_at('00:00:00') <= now() <= today_at('00:00:30') %}
           {% set standard_water_consumption = 0 %}
+        {# This is the value when the meter resets at midnight, or when we've only run the sprinkler #}
         {% elif new_standard_water_consumption == 0 %}
-          {# This is the value when the meter resets at midnight, or when we've only run the sprinkler #}
           {% set standard_water_consumption = new_standard_water_consumption %}
+        {# Do return the new value as it has increased #}
         {% elif new_standard_water_consumption > old_standard_water_consumption %}
           {% set standard_water_consumption = new_standard_water_consumption %}
+        {# Don't return the new value as we will mess up the total_increasing by going down #}
         {% elif new_standard_water_consumption <= old_standard_water_consumption %}
-          {# Don't return the new value as we will mess up the total_increasing by going down #}
           {% set standard_water_consumption = old_standard_water_consumption %}
         {% endif %}